 - If there is any suggestion of undiagnosed diabetes then fasting blood glucose/HbA1c should be checked.

-Many patients with Dupuytren's contracture do not develop significant disability and will not need treatment.
 For a person with contracture (who is unable to place their hand flat on a table top) or whose hand function is significantly compromised, refer them to the local hand surgery service, or to a specialist in plastic surgery or orthopaedic surgery.
 If there is no contracture or loss of function, there is no need to refer.
 Reassure the person that any pain associated with the nodules should improve over time; advise that they should return if contracture develops; if it does, referral will be indicated.